JPMorgan to buy ESG-focused fintech startup OpenInvest

-June 29 (Reuters) - JPMorgan Chase & Co (JPM.N) said on Tuesday it would buy OpenInvest, a fintech startup backed by Andreessen Horowitz and Y Combinator.
+(Reuters) - JPMorgan Chase & Co said on Tuesday it would buy OpenInvest, a fintech startup backed by Andreessen Horowitz and Y Combinator.

 Founded in 2015, OpenInvest’s products allow financial advisers to build, manage and report on their environmental, social, and governance (ESG) portfolios, according to its website.
 It also offers ESG investment management products.